THE MALE ELEGANCE CLIMATE

 The iconic Michael Kenneth Williams from the HBO television series “Boardwalk Empire“.

 From the 2012 film “This Means War”—In the movie, the leading characters location is traced by a villain through a torn patch of South American vicuna , a relative of the llama shorn every three years and considered to be very rare and luxurious.
 The scrap of fabric is identified as coming from “Savile Row’s finest tailor”.
 The mystery question of the real-life suit’s origin?
-Chris Pine’s suit is Ralph Lauren’s Purple Label and the Brit’s Tom Hardy suit is Paul Smith (with a signature narrow lapel and slim leg).
+Chris Pine’s suit : Ralph Lauren’s Purple Label and the Brit’s Tom Hardy’s suit : Paul Smith.

 Corneliani.
-Yet another ad campaign with subjects photographed with the “dusty workshop tailor-at-work theme.“
+Yet another ad campaign with subjects photographed with the “tailor-at-work” theme.

 Time Era Dressing — Sans the vest, this Pepe Jeans model evokes the emotion of the 1940s.